riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 ## Attacks on Finite Fields

-In a finite field F_q for prime q, without a static DH oracle, the state of the art in DLP (and SDH) is the general number field sive, which costs {{Barbulescu13}}:
+In a finite field F_q for prime q, without a static DH oracle, the state of the art in DLP (and SDH) is the general number field sieve, which costs {{Barbulescu13}}:

 ~~~